pollackb/NexposePS/README.md

 	Get-NexposeReportHistory	- Returns the run history of a report.
 	Get-NexposeReportSave		- Save the configuration for a report definition.
 	Get-NexposeReport		- Pulls generated report from Nexpose by name.

+### Tag Functions:

+	Get-TagListing	- Pulls a list of all tags or specify a name.
+	Get-TagDetails	- Returns detailed info on tags

+### Misc. scripts:

+	Get-NexposeOSInfo	- Returns a list of operating systems and the number of instances